frank7841/Javascript-Quiz/DSA/Big O.md

 ### 1. O(n)

-THe execution time of an algorith grows linearly in proportion to the size of the input data (n)
+THe execution time of an algorithm grows linearly in proportion to the size of the input data (n)

 ```javaScript o(n)
 const groceryDataBase = ['banana','milk','kales','tomatoes'] //this is our array of groceries